jbudiman/api-bitcoin-world/source/index.html.md

 As soon as a payment has been confirmed and received, we can notify our partners through their webhook.

+The request sent by us will also contain a signature of the payloads.
+The details to verify the signature is coming soon.

+The partners webhook needs to respond with **200 OK** as an acknowledgement, or respond with suitable HTTP response code with the error message.

 ### Payloads

 Field | Description | Format